Barriers in Addiction Treatment for Women

 IOP can be just as effective as a 28-day stay at a residential treatment center.
 The only difference is that clients get to go home every night to take care of their families and attend work the next day.

-At IOP, you are likely to meet other single moms who are getting help for an addiction to drugs or alcohol.
+At IOP, you are likely to meet other single mothers who are getting help for an addiction to drugs or alcohol.
 You are not the only one who has this problem.
-In fact, the Substance Abuse and Mental Health Services Administration (SMAMSHA) reports that approximately 8.7 million children live with an addicted parent in the United States.
-Connecting with other recovering single moms will help you build a strong support network for you and your children.
+In fact, the Substance Abuse and Mental Health Services Administration (SAMSHA) reports that approximately 8.7 million children live with an addicted parent in the United States.
+Connecting with other recovering single mothers will help you build a strong support network for you and your children.

-Ready to Start Your New Life as a Single Mom in Recovery?
+Your New Life as a Single Mother in Recovery

 We want to encourage you to get help now.
 This is the right decision for you and your family.
 Recovery isn’t easy, but we promise you, it’s worth it!